-Disability inclusion is often overlooked in the workplace.
+Disability inclusion in the workplace is often overlooked.
 Disability Pride Month and National Disability Employment Awareness Month (October) creates awareness for people with disabilities to embrace and accept their disabilities, show allyship, and create a positive influence.
 For employees with disabilities, allyship and attention can start in the workplace.

 Disability inclusion means enabling and encouraging people with disabilities to do the same everyday activities as people without disabilities.
 It’s more than essential to become socially aware of the needs of the disability community.
 It’s about action and allyship.
 You can create inclusion at every touchpoint of the employee experience, from recruiting and hiring to exit.
 HR and People Leaders need to revisit their policy and procedures to ensure they meet state and federal laws and be inclusive to underrepresented communities.

 Remove barriers to disability inclusion by revisiting your company’s policies and how your company handles reasonable accommodations.
 Encourage your employees with disabilities to speak up and be heard if they see or experience inequities in the organization without fear of reprisal.
 Consider allowing employees to provide anonymous feedback so they feel safe and more comfortable expressing any concerns.

 Make sure your company policy includes statements and language around your internal and external commitment to disability inclusion and equal employment opportunity for people with disabilities from hiring, retention, and performance management and promotion for all individuals.
 Additionally, ensure reasonable accommodations are met, for example, providing assistive technology to allow employees to work effectively, flexible scheduling, or job restructuring.
 The goal here is to make your employees feel like they belong in the company.